tanabee/genkit-codelab/docs/codelab-en.md

 export GOOGLE_GENAI_API_KEY=<your API key>
 ```

-Create a file called `src/index.ts` and paste the following code:
+Please paste the following code into the `src/index.ts` file.

 ```javaScript
 import { genkit, z } from 'genkit'